 Long-Term Apartments and Houses to Rent in Siem Reap

-Most long-term rental properties in Siem Reap come furnished just like a serviced apartment, and might even include a large fridge, television, washing machine, and fans if there is no air-conditioning.
+Most long-term Siem Reap rentals come furnished just like a serviced apartment, and might even include a large fridge, television, washing machine, and ceiling fans if there is no air-conditioning.
 Others come empty but owners might be prepared to provide furniture if you take out a long lease.

 If anything is not up to scratch, chat to the owner about what you’d like fixed, changed or added, and begin negotiating.
 We found owners to be willing to add amenities or fixtures – even to put doorways in walls – to lock a tenant into a long-term lease.

-When renting an apartment in Siem Reap expect to pay as little as US$150 a month for a single-room studio with mini-fridge, microwave and kettle, which are often little more than a well-equipped hotel room to anything from US$350-$300 per month for a very basic, compact, one-bedroom apartment.
-You can sometimes find two-bedroom apartments for US$500 a month, but they probably won’t be centrally located.
+When renting an apartment in Siem Reap expect to pay as little as US$150 a month for a single-room studio with mini-fridge, microwave and kettle, which are often little more than a well-equipped hotel room to anything from US$250-350 per month for a very basic, compact, one-bedroom apartment.
+You can sometimes find basic two-bedroom apartments for US$500 a month, but they probably won’t be centrally located.

 Cheaper apartments in Siem Reap will probably be painted in candy colours, have a very ‘rustic’ kitchen (i.e. a concrete bench without cupboards with just a sink and a single-burner portable gas stove), and be decorated with elaborately carved, heavy wooden furniture and older fixtures.

-If you can afford to pay more than US$1,000 per month you can find a big, modern, centrally-located apartment with sleek Western kitchen and stylish decor or a large, new, several-bedroom house, while up to $1,500 will get you a massive multi-bedroom modern villa or beautifully renovated, traditional-style Khmer house with lovely gardens and a swimming pool.
+If you can afford to pay more than US$1,000 per month you can find a modern, centrally-located 3-bedroom apartment with sleek Western kitchen and stylish decor or a large, new, several-bedroom house, while up to $1,500 will get you a massive multi-bedroom modern villa or beautifully renovated, traditional-style Khmer house with lovely gardens and a swimming pool.

 You may also be lucky to find an un-renovated traditional Khmer timber house on stilts for as little as US$300-500 a month, however, these may not have air-conditioning (although there will be fans) and will have very rustic kitchens or kitchenettes, generally located downstairs and sometimes outside the house.